icco/coffee_shop/docs/notes.md

 ## 1.31.11

 Over a week ago, I talked to turner.
 He likes the abstract, but I need to explicitly state in it what I did.

+## 5.14.11

+In the last few months, I haven't done a whole lot.
+But here I am with renewed vigor.
+I shall finish this paper!